Table of Contents

 The key advantages of a consolidated payments system are:

-- Ability to outsource billing functions to service provider
+- Ability to outsource billing functions to the service provider;

 The key disadvantages of a consolidated payments system are:

-- Benefits of consolidation depend on other billers participating
+- The benefits of consolidation depend on other billers participating;

-- Potential lack of accountability because of number of intermediaries
+- Potential lack of accountability because of the number of intermediaries;

 Both systems have their strengths and drawbacks, but the benefits of an electronic payment system are clear.

-- nearly half of all customers paying their bills the same day they’re received
+- nearly half of all customers pay their bills the same day they’re received.